Peas

 13. Carlin – According to one source…Carlin Sunday is or was an English holiday, also called “Pease Sunday”! …When everyone traditionally ate peas!
 Well, what can I say!
 These seeds are buff, smooth and round.
 Quite unusual and rare.

-14. Carouby de Mausanne – (aka Roi de Carouby ) Back for 2024!
-A very old French heirloom originating near Avignon, France in the village of Mausanne.
+14. Carouby de Mausanne – (aka Roi de Carouby ) A very old French heirloom originating near Avignon, France in the village of Mausanne.
 A very delicious large snow pea variety, with beautiful pink/purple flowers and mottled brownish rotund seeds when ripe.
 The vines are productive, growing to a mere 6 feet!
 Long season producer.
 Very sweet & tender peas.
 Best picked when the pods begin to swell.
 65 days Limited Pkt…$3.50

 15. Carter’s Daisy (1880’s) – Pike’s Seed catalog of 1947 from Edmonton, Alberta, listed it as “the most famous dwarf pea, second early marrow fat and the largest podded dwarf pea in cultivation”.
 This highly productive wrinkled pea seed was also found listed in seed catalogs prior to 1950…HHS